 The ENVIROTHON is a high school competition held annually designed to stimulate, reinforce and enhance interest the environment and natural resources.
 Students are tested on their knowledge of soils, forestry, wildlife, aquatic ecology and current environmental issues.
 In addition, the Envirothon encourages cooperative decision-making and team building.
 While each student on a team is challenged individually to contribute his or her personal best, the score that counts at the end of the competition is the team score.
 A team consists of five students, all from the same high school.
 An adult advisor (or advisors) must accompany the team but is not permitted to assist the team during the competition.

 High School students across the state compete each spring on the local level at one of the five Area Envirothons.
 Richland County is part of Area 2 which consists of teams from 17 northeastern Ohio counties.
 The top four teams from each Area Envirothon progress to the state contest in June held in a different part of the state each year.
-The 2022 Ohio Envirothon will be held at Lake Erie College in Painesville June 5 to 7.
+The 2023 Area 2 Envirothon will be held at Bronson-Norwalk Conservation Club Apri; 26 and the registration deadline is March 7.
+The Ohio Envirothon will be held at Defiance College June 12 – 13.
 The top-scoring Ohio Envirothon team advances to the International Envirothon, hosted by a different state or province each year.
-The 2022 National Conservation Foundation Envirothon will be held at Miami University in Oxford, OH July 24-30.
 For more information go to envirothon.org.

 In Ohio, Envirothon is sponsored by the Ohio Federation of Soil and Water Conservation Districts in cooperation with the Ohio Department of Agriculture.
 Natural resource and environmental specialists from many agencies, organizations, colleges, universities, park districts and businesses devise the Envirothon questions and staff the various testing eco stations.